leducphucdev/screening/README.md

     - ⛔ Blue → Yellow → Blue → Yellow
     - ⛔ Blue → Green → Blue → Yellow → Blue → Yellow

-### What will you implement?
+### What will you implement for the fullstack position

 - UI to display the state.
 The currently selected button will be a highlight in Red.
 Only enable possible moves of the current state
 - Clicking button will cause the engine to move to its next stage
-- Implement the backend and expose API to progress to the next stage.
+- Implement the backend and expose necessary APIs to progress to the next stage.
 Imagine something like `/api/transition/<nextstep>` where `nextstep` is the variable.
 The Impossible state should return status 400.
 For example, `/api/transition/yellow` while the current state is "Green" is invalid
+- Write the README file so people can work on the repo as well
+- Explain how'll you test the application
+- Prefer, work to be done in Typescript and ReactJS

+### What will you implement for the frontend position

+- Implement the engine logic in frontend.
+The state should be persisted on the client side, as such, the state will be kept across page refreshes
+- UI to display the state.
+The currently selected button will be a highlight in Red.
+Only enable possible moves of the current state
+- Clicking button will cause the engine to move to its next stage
 - Write the README file so people can work on the repo as well
 - Explain how'll you test the application
 - Prefer, work to be done in Typescript and ReactJS